jessemyers/postgres-json/new_field/README.md

              }

-That is, we can define a layer of indirection that *automatically* incorporates all declared fields into a dictionary for use upstream (and we only need to make this change once).
+That is, we can define a layer of indirection that *automatically* incorporates all declared fields into a dictionary for use upstream.
+We only need to make this change once and it has zero marginal cost for new fields once in place.

-If, on the other hand, the upstream application software wished to refer direction to the field `baz`, we have to write that code.
+If, on the other hand, the upstream application software wished to refer directly to the field `baz`, we have to write that code.
 Ultimately such costs are likely to be small because the upstream application layers (e.g. API resources and controllers) are likely to have the same sort of "add one declartion" extensibility.
 And if they don't, the likely